DaGooseYT/SMT-PBTS/README.md

 ## Schematic

-The schematic for this project is located in `/schematics`.
-It is availible in .svg file for the source and .png in the releases.
+The schematic for this project is located in `/schematic`.
+It is availible in .svg & .json (to be imported via EasyEDA) filse for the source and .png in the releases.

 __Other notes:__